sourabh053/Linktree-clone/README.md

 ## My process

-Firstly i made a rough blueprint of the site then i figured out where to use what element and which element should be nested into other and which elements should have classes and ids. after making basic html and css for mobile i started on desktop design.
+Firstly i made a rough blueprint of the site then i figured out where to use what element and which element should be nested into other and which elements should have classes and ids.
 After taking care of html and css i started using some JavaScript to make my site interactive like making topbar disappear when on top of the site and making it appear agian when we scroll a little down.
 I also used JS to make the ellipsis interactive.

 ### Built with